Automotive industry by country: Bulgaria

 In 2012, Bulgaria's first domestic supercar manufacturer SIN Cars was founded as SIN Cars Limited by the Bulgarian engineer and racing driver Rosen Daskalov in Ruse, Bulgaria.
 The road-legal Sin R1 features a 6.2-litre V8 and 7.0-litre V8 engine.

-Bulgaria's production strongly depended on auto imports from the Soviet block earlier and currently depends on other European and Asian countries.
+Bulgaria's production strongly depended on auto imports from the Soviet bloc earlier and currently depends on other European and Asian countries.
 Socialist Bulgaria has small auto industry including nearly 20 thousand units of self-developed Chavdar trucks and buses as well as the assembly of Soviet Moskvitch cars.

 From 1966 to 1970 in the city of Plovdiv was production of the Bulgarrenault.
 The factory assembled Renault 8 and Renault 10.

 Bulgaria produced the Fiat 850 and Fiat 124 between 1967 and 1971.
 They were unofficially called "Pirin-Fiat".
 The plant was in the town of Lovech.
 The same factory, called "Balkan", also assembled Moskvitch from 1967 to 1988.

 In 1994, Rover established Roadcar, a joint venture with a Bulgarian company to produce the Austin Maestro at a new factory in Varna, using CKD kits sent from the UK.
 Production began in July 1995 and 2,200 cars were assembled before the factory closed in April 1996.

 Together with the Bulgarian company Litex Motors, Great Wall Motors has a production base in Bahovitsa, near Lovech.
 They assembly Voleex, Steed and Hover.
 The factory has an auto assembly capability of 50,000 vehicles annually.
 There're plans to be increased to 70,000 vehicles annually in the next few years.